 PLEASE NOTE - All installations have a varying degree of 'uniqueness' to them.
-The following instructions are meant to be general guidelines in a normal post-in-ground installation.
+The following instructions are meant to be general guidelines.
 If you are installing your fence in a different manner or have any questions that this guide does not answer, please contact us via phone or email.
+You can also view helpful installation techniques in our Video Library and Blog within the Knowledge Center of our website (www.ironfenceshop.com).

-Before You Start 3
+Before You Start.
+3

-Mark Your Fence Layout 3
+Mark Your Fence Layout

-Obtain a Fence Permit (if Required) 3
+Obtain a Fence Permit (if Required)

 Have Your Utilities Marked

-Gather the Required Tools 3
+Gather the Required Tools

 Purchase Concrete and Miscellaneous Supplies 4

-Digging Your Post Holes 5
+Determining Your Post Hole Placement 5

 Run Your String Line 5

+Determining Post Spacing for Panels and Gates 6

 Fence Panel Post Spacing 6

-Walk and Driveway Gate Post Spacing
+Walk and Driveway Gate Post Spacing 6

 Digging Your Post Holes 9

-Installing the Fence Panels and Posts 11
+Installing the Fence Panels and Posts

 Determining Post Type

-Setting Your Fence Panels and Posts
+Setting Your Fence Panels and Posts in Concrete (Standard Post Installation)

+Installing Your Posts on a Surface (Specialized Flange Post Installation)

+Installing Flange Posts to the Surface

+Installing Aluminum Fence Panels with Optional Swivel or Wall Brackets

+Wall Brackets

+Swivel Brackets

 Trimming a Fence Panel

-Installing Fence Panels in a Sloped Yard 18
+Installing Fence Panels in a Sloped Yard

+Installing The Post Caps

-Installing Walk Gates and Driveway Gates 20
+Installing Walk Gates and Driveway Gates

 Determine Your Gate Hardware

-Install the Gate Hinges 21
+Install the Gate Hinges

-Safetech Self-Closing Hinges 21
+Safetech Self-Closing Hinges

 J-Bolt Hinges (5.5" and 7")

-Install the Gate Latch 23
+Install the Gate Latch

-Safetech Cobra Latches 23
+Safetech Cobra Latches

-Safetech Pool Latch 24
+Safetech Pool Latch 27

-Locinox Latch 24
+Locinox Latch 27

-Gravity Latch 24
+Gravity Latch 27

-Drop Rod (Double Gates Only)
+Drop Rod (Double Gates Only) 27

-Project Completion and Maintenance on Your Fence and Gates 25
+Project Completion and Maintenance on Your Fence and Gates